feldoh/Chromatic-Sensitivity/README.md

 * Approximately the same colour as their food
   * If they eat food with ingredients then the effect will be applied for each ingredient.

+### Compatibility
+* This should be compatible with Aliens defined using the [HAR Framework](https://github.com/erdelf/AlienRaces)
+  * The color modification is applied to the first of the two color channels, it uses `skin` where possible or falls back to `base`.
+* Combat extended - Probably ¯\\(ツ)/¯

+## Contributing
+Please do, this is my first published mod and I'm sure I've made mistakes.
+Please let me know so I can learn or raise a PR yourself.

 ## Thanks
 * ThatBartGuy for the inspiration and help with the art
 * Bratwurstinator for pointing me at some good resources for texture processing
+* [Classifiedgiant](https://github.com/classifiedgiant) for help understanding Unity graphics concepts